snkohail/ConfiMed/README.md

   booktitle={Proceedings of the IEEE International Symposium on Computer-Based Medical Systems (CBMS)}, year={2026}
 }

----
-## 📜 License
+📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the LICENSE file for details.